-Our Consolidated Financial Statements are impacted by changes in exchange rates at entities where the local currency is the functional currency.
-The effect of foreign exchange rate translation for these entities was a gain of \$11.1 million and \$5.8 million for the years ended December 31, 2017 and 2016, respectively, and was recognized as an adjustment to equity through other comprehensive income (loss).
+Our Consolidated Financial Statements are impacted by changes in exchange rates at the entity where the local currency is the functional currency.
+The effect of foreign exchange rate translation for these entities was a gain of \$4.9 million and \$11.1 million for the years ended December 31, 2018 and 2017, respectively, and was recognized as an adjustment to equity through other comprehensive income (loss).